Fresno State vs. Boise State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Boise State's games have gone over 58 points in three of eight chances this season.

-- The combined points per game average of the two teams, 64.3, is 6.3 points above Saturday's over/under.
+- The combined points per game average of the two teams, 64.3, is 5.8 points greater than Saturday's over/under.

-- This contest's over/under is 15.4 points more than the 42.6 these two squads combine to allow per game this season.
+- This contest's total is 15.9 points more than the 42.6 these two squads combine to surrender per game this season.

-- The 59.3 PPG average total in Broncos games this season is 1.3 points more than this game's over/under.
+- The 58.5-point total for this game is 0.8 points below the 59.3 points per game average total in Broncos games this season.

 Fresno State Stats and Trends

+- Fresno State has played nine games, with six wins against the spread.

-- The Bulldogs have covered the spread twice this season when favored by 5.5 points or more (in four chances).
+- The Bulldogs have been favored by 5.5 points or more four times this season and have covered the spread in two of them.

-- Fresno State's games this year have hit the over on five of nine set point totals (55.6%).
+- Fresno State has hit the over in 55.6% of its opportunities this year (five times over nine games with a set point total).

 - Fresno State is 5-3 against the spread and 6-2 overall this season when the team notches more than 21.8 points.

-- In games that Fresno State picks up over 404.1 yards, the team is 4-3 against the spread and 6-1 overall.
+- When Fresno State churns out over 404.1 yards, the team is 4-3 against the spread and 6-1 overall.

-- The Bulldogs have 17 turnovers this season, equal to the number of takeaways for the Broncos.
+- The Bulldogs have 17 giveaways this season, while the Broncos have 17 takeaways .

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.